narender24681/Bewakoof-Clone/README.md

 ## Features
 - There is login and signup functionality.
 - Navbar for easy navigation between pages and categories.
-- Product Pages where all the products are displayed using Api with add to card button
+- Product Pages where all the products are displayed using Api with add to cart button
 - Cart Page
 - Checkout Page
 - Payment Page